jacoblaw23/31257-Information-System-s-Development-Metholodlogies-Project/Report.md

 # Models
 # User Stories
 1) As a Relationship Manager (RM) i want to provide effective service and assistance to customers, so that i can improve performance sales for holiday packages.
-2) As a customer, i want to be matched with an RM based on performance and product knowledge, so that i can receive adequate information and service.
+2) As a customer i want to be matched with an RM based on performance and product knowledge, so that i can receive adequate information and service.
-3) As an RM, i want to educate myself about the new system, so that i can sell packages and serve customers more effectively and efficiently.
+3) As an RM i want to educate myself about the new system, so that i can sell packages and serve customers more effectively and efficiently.
+4) As a customer i have to fill in some personal details on profiler tool, so that i can create a customer profile.
+5) As an RM, i have to fill out a 10 minute questionaire, so that i can build a profile and a skill matrix.
 * Diagrams